ctdarwell/wolPredictor/README.md

 will bring up a menu of parameter options.
 Most are straightforward and relate to data input option (filenames & directories etc).
 However, three key considerations are:

-`-m` min_nSpp: The minimum number of putative species clusters that Xmeans will divide the phylogenetic data into [default = 1]
+`-m` min_nSpp: The minimum number of putative species clusters that X-means will divide the phylogenetic data into [default = 1]

-`-M` max_nSpp: The maximum number of putative species clusters that Xmeans will divide the phylogenetic data into [default = 50]
+`-M` max_nSpp: The maximum number of putative species clusters that X-means will divide the phylogenetic data into [default = 50]

 `-i` nSpp_incr: The incremental increase between min_nSpp and max_nSpp.
 NB must be ≥2 [default = 2]